pospisilboh/Memgraph/Forename/README.md

    <img src="https://github.com/pospisilboh/Memgraph/blob/a93003f527596fb0b20dd393bca21ff3261b277c/Forename/Images/Forenames%20similarity.png?raw=true" alt="Forenames similarity" width="900"/>
 <p/>

+> By a recommendation:
+> - by the similarity relation type `SIMILAR_FORENAME_COMPARED_STRING` we can create forename repair rules that can repair `8 641` forenames in the external system
+> - by the similarity relation type `SIMILAR_FORENAME_LEVENSHTEIN` we can create forename repair rules that can repair `2 023` forenames in the external system
+> - by the similarity relation type `SIMILAR_FORENAME_JAROWINKLER`) we can create forename repair rules that can repair `4 464` forenames in the external system
+> - by the similarity relation type `SIMILAR_FORENAME_JARO`) we can create forename repair rules that can repair `1 885` forenames in the external system

-> Functionality to export all created repair rules in a form of Sql or Cypher scripts is available via the dashboard **Forename repair rules**.
+> Functionality to export all created forename repair rules in a form of `Sql` or `Cypher` scripts is available via the dashboard `Forename repair rules getter`.

 <h4 id="Forename repair rules getter">Forename repair rules getter</h4>

 This dashboard gives the possibility to:
-- list all defined repair rules
+- list all defined forename repair rules
-- download Sql or Cypher script with repair rules
+- download `Sql` or `Cypher` script with forename repair rules

 <p align="center">
    <img src="https://github.com/pospisilboh/Memgraph/blob/a0642f172e0fef04566bbce79cfdb96e21c5ee61/Forename/Images/Forename%20repair%20rules.png?raw=true" alt="Forename repair rules" width="900"/>